jbreizh/ImagePainting/README.md

 ESP8266 is not powerful enough to handle compress format as jpeg, png... etc. So yours pictures has to follow this organisation :

 * Only Bitmap with 24 bits per pixel (or 8 bits per color) are supported.
 If there is a problem with such a Bitmap, try to save it in bmp3 format.
 * The Bitmap must be rotate by 90°.
-Imagepainting will display the Bitmap line by line from the left to the right.
-Also don't be fool by the render in the webpage, Imagepainting rotate your Bitmap back.
+ImagePainting will display the Bitmap line by line from the left to the right.
+Also don't be fool by the render in the webpage, ImagePainting rotate your Bitmap back.
 * The width of your Bitmap has to be the same than the length of your LED strip or your Bitmap will be crop.